JensRantil/jensrantil.github.io/content/posts/2024-11-05_safety-types.md

 Software systems (and software companies) are complex.
 And for complex systems, type 1 safety (prevention) will not save us for three key reasons:

-**Reason 1a:** Many [unknowns][unknown-unknowns] types of errors can happen to a complex system.
-Since [we don't know what they are][latent-errors], it is impossible to prevent them from ever happening.
+**Reason 1a:** It's impossible to prevent all failures from happening in a complex system.
+Many of them are [unknowns][unknown-unknowns] we can't  [can't know them beforehand][latent-errors].
+This makes it impossible to prevent them from ever happening.
 You can't write unit tests for all potential error scenarios you don't know about.

 [unknown-unknowns]: https://en.wikipedia.org/wiki/There_are_unknown_unknowns
 [latent-errors]: https://how.complexsystems.fail/#4

-**Reason 1b:** There is an assumption that all failure is introduced by an operator.
-In essence, assume that the context in which a system operates is static.
-This [simply is not true][temporal-proximity]; For example, load changes over time, new users are registering, auto-scaling might happen, third-party providers might be unavailable, we run out of memory, or we run out of memory on our database.
-Many things can happen!
+**Reason 1b:** The context around a system is never static.
+There is an assumption that all failure is introduced by an operator.
+But this is [not always the case][temporal-proximity]; For example, load changes over time, new users are registering, auto-scaling might happen, third-party providers might be unavailable, we run out of memory, or we run out of memory on our database.
+A system is dynamic on many dimensions, and many things can happen.

 [temporal-proximity]: https://how.complexsystems.fail/#6